 Mecillinam is a broad-spectrum β-lactam antibiotic in the penicillin class, specifically an amidinopenicillin.
-It is effective against Gram-negative bacteria and was first described in 1972 by Lund and Tybring.
+It was first described in 1972 (Lund and Tybring) and was developed by the Danish pharmaceutical company Leo Pharmaceutical Products (now LEO Pharma).
+The product is effective against Gram-negative bacteria.
+Mecillinam is slightly soluble in chloroform.

 New HC (1976) Mecillinam, a novel penicillanic acid derivative with unusual activity against Gram-negative bacteria.
 Antimicrob.
 Agents.
 Chemother.
 9(5):793-790